ukf/ukf-testbed/README.md

 implementing a fleet of metadata validation web services which are referenced inside the testbed as the following named *endpoints*:

-- `v09x` represents the current production deployment.
-Its name reflects that environment's composition: v0.9 of the Shibboleth Metadata Aggregator, and the Xalan XSL processor included in the classpath.
+- `v010` represents the current production environment: v0.10 of
+  the Shibboleth Metadata Aggregator, *without* the use of Xalan and extensions.
-- `v09` is identical to `v09x` with the exclusion of the Xalan processor.
+- `v010x` is ther same as `v010` but with the use of Xalan and extensions for some functionality.
-  Because this can run neither the old nor new versions of the URL checking code (the old system involves a Xalan extension, while the new system only exists under MDA v0.10), we do not expect to ever use this configuration in production.
-- `v010x` is anticipated to represent the next step in the evolution of the UK federation tooling, switching out MDA v0.9 for MDA v0.10 but retaining Xalan for compatibility until we are certain that all of the XSL in the production deployment behaves the same under the XSL processor included in the JDK.
-- `v010` is, for now, the anticipated final state for the UK federation deployment once all compatibility issues are resolved so that Xalan can be removed.

 ## Development mode

-The validator fleet has one distinguished member representing the current production deployment, currently `v09x`.
+The validator fleet has one distinguished member representing the current production deployment, currently `v010`.
 This validator's port 8080 is bound to `localhost:8080` as well as being available within the `docker compose` internal network.